 ELLS Scientific Student Conference

-The Euroleague for Life Sciences (ELLS) and the University of Natural Resources and Life Sciences, Vienna invite all students from ELLS universities to join the first Online ELLS Scientific Student Conference taking place from November 20 to 21, 2020.
+The Euroleague for Life Sciences (ELLS) and the University of Natural Resources and Life Sciences, Vienna, thank all students and staff members from ELLS universities who joined the ELLS Scientific Student Conference 2020 taking place from November 20 to 21.

-The aim of this conference is to encourage you as a student within the field of Life Sciences to engage with one another, exchange ideas and discuss your own research related to the topic ‘The World of Tomorrow – A Green and Sustainable Society’ and the four subthemes elaborated below.
+The aim of this conference was to encourage students student within the field of Life Sciences to engage with one another, exchange ideas and discuss their own research related to the topic ‘The World of Tomorrow – A Green and Sustainable Society’ and the four subthemes elaborated below.

 The Scientific Student Conference is a conference for students and young aspiring scientist to present their work, broaden their knowledge and experience scientific conferences and discussions.